Cloud telephone system: The 5 most common mistakes when switching and how to avoid them!

 What happens?

 Calls to a cloud telephone system can be interrupted, there may be delays or the voice quality may be poor.
-If the internet connection is not optimal, cloud-based telephone systems cannot perform to their full potential.
+If the internet connection is not optimal, cloud telephone systems cannot perform to their full potential.

 How do you avoid this error?

 - Implement QoS (Quality of Service): Prioritize VoIP traffic on the network to ensure that voice data takes precedence over less important applications.
-CANCOM will be happy to help you analyze and optimize your network environment.

 3. Lack of system integration when introducing a cloud telephone system